NishaKushwah2004/Cognifyz-Full-Stack-Development/Task04/README_Task04.md

 ## ⚙️ Installation & Setup

 ### 1️⃣ Navigate to Task 04 Folder
-open your terminal and move into the Task 04 directory:
+Open your terminal and move into the Task 04 directory:
 ```bash
 cd Task04
 ```